 "You gotta learn your pit just like a man learns his woman.
 Or you can't get nothing good outta her."Anonymous

 I know you want to buy an offset.
 It looks so macho.
 It says "I'm serious about barbecue".
+And Home Depot has one for only $200!
 Slow down, Dale Earnhardt.
-Yes, offsets look cool, but they have turned more people off barbecue than any other smoker.
+Yes, offsets look cool, but the cheap ones have turned more people off barbecue than any other smoker.
 After one season of frustration, owners dump them and often never return to smoking.
 They kill the curious.

 Let's divide the world of offsets into two categories: EOS and COS.
 There is a big difference in quality between the Expensive Offset Smokers (EOS) in the $800 and up range like Horizon or Lang, and the Cheapo Offset Smokers (COS) in the $400 and under range.
 The most popular COS commonly found in hardware stores are Brinkmann Pitmaster, Brinkmann Smoke'N Pit Professional, Char-Broil Silver Smoker, Char-Broil American Gourmet, and especially the Char-Griller Smokin Pro.
 Stay away from them, please.